mprib/caliscope/README.md

 - **3D** landmark triangulation.

 It is GUI-based, permissively licensed under the LGPLv3, and intended to serve as the processing hub of a low-cost DIY motion capture studio.

+Uploading ballet_demo.mp4…

+The above was created using Pyxy3D, a 7 year old t440p laptop, and 4 webcams (~$25 each).
+This includes camera calibration, recording of synchronized frames (720p @ 24 fps), landmark detection, and point triangulation.
+Animated rig creation was done using an early stage Blender add-on project called [Rigmarole](https://github.com/mprib/rigmarole)

 The packages comes included with a sample tracker using Google's Mediapipe which illustrates how to use the tracker API.